 - Light a relatively big fire using your favourite braai wood.

 - Remove the steak from its packaging.
+If the steak was frozen, keep the juices from the packaging and add to your sauce while cooking.
 Rinse it under cold running water and pat dry with kitchen towels.
 Cut it into four equally sized portions and then season them well with salt and pepper.
 Don’t be shy with the pepper.
 Cover the steak to keep it safe from flies and proceed to the next step.

 - Place a medium-sized flameproof pan or potjie over the fire.
 You want a pretty high heat but it must not be searing hot, so just use some of the burning logs under the potjie, not all of them.